Juliet Muzoora: Education background

-Muzoora studied at Kitunga Central School (which was renamed to Kitunga Day and Boarding Primary School) Ntungamo district in 1977 where she completed her primary education in 1983 with 11(eleven) aggregates.
-She was the admitted at Bweranyangi Girls' Senior Secondary School where she completed both her Ordinary level in 1987 and her Advanced level studies.
+Muzoora studied at Kitunga Central School (which was renamed to Kitunga Day and Boarding Primary School) in Ntungamo district in 1977 where she completed her primary education in 1983 with 11 aggregates.
+She was admitted at Bweranyangi Girls' Senior Secondary School, a school in Bushenyi District, Western Uganda where she completed both her Ordinary level in 1987 and her Advanced level studies.

 In 1990, Muzoora was admitted at Makerere University for a Bachelor of Arts in Education with Literature and English Language and in 1993, she graduated.
 In 1998, she enrolled again at Makerere University for a Masters of Education.
 She graduated in 2001.

 Career

-Muzoora started her career as a teacher in 1993 after graduating from Makerere University at Bweranyangi Girls' Senior Secondary School where between 2006 and 2010, she became the chairman contracts committee and the deputy headteacher.
-In 2011, she became the headteacher of Mwengura Secondary School and deputy headteacher of Kinyasano Girls' school.
-In 2012, Muzoora was the headteacher of Bwongyera Girls' Secondary School.
+Muzoora started her career as a teacher in 1993 after graduating from Makerere University at Bweranyangi Girls' Senior Secondary School, where, between 2006 and 2010, she became the chairman of the contracts committee and the deputy headteacher.
+In 2011, she became the headteacher of Mwengura Secondary School and deputy headteacher of Kinyasano Girls' School.
+In 2012, Muzoora was the headteacher of Bwongyera Girls' Secondary School, found in Ntungamo District.
 In 2017, she returned to Bweranyangi Girls' Senior Secondary School as the headteacher until 2024, when she was appointed to be the commissioner of secondary education at the Ministry of Education and Sports.